opengisch/QField-docs/documentation/how-to/advanced-how-tos/qr-codes.en.md

     **Create QR Code for cloud project**

-    1. To generate a QR code go to the web and search for QR generator.
+    1. To generate a QR code, use your favorite generator app or simply go to the web and search for QR generator.
     2. Choose one and switch from "website" to "text"
     3. Enter the following: